Helping millions of people navigate the world of technology.

 Step 4: Click on Remove to confirm.

-Step 5: Close the window and connect to your Wi-Fi again to check if the problem is solved.
+Step 5: Close the window and connect to your Wi-Fi again to check if this fixes the problem.